Redesign of library guides website

 Research Analysis

-Participants easily navigated to the Main Library website using the new breadcrumbs and adjusted header.
+Participants easily navigated to the Main Library website using the new breadcrumbs and shortened header.
 Removing the top navigation menu, original header, and footer content did not hinder this connection and created clearer distinction between LibGuides and the Main Library site.

 Design Implications